Thank you for your help in prioritizing health research priorities for agility dogs!

-The investigators will use the information derived from this survey to influence prioritization of research initiatives related to the health and well-being of dogs participating in agility events and to stimulate discussions with veterinary and canine organizations, including agility organizations, in an effort to develop strategic partnerships to advance canine agility health research and disseminate important health information.
+We are using the information derived from this survey to influence prioritization of research initiatives related to the health and well-being of dogs participating in agility events and to stimulate discussions with veterinary and canine organizations, including agility organizations, in an effort to develop strategic partnerships to advance canine agility health research and disseminate important health information.

-Who: The research team for this project includes Dr. Debra Sellon (Professor of Equine Medicine at Washington State University), Dr. Denis Marcellin-Little (Professor of Small Animal Orthopedic Surgery at University of California, Davis), Dr. Molly McCue (Professor of Equine Internal Medicine at University of Minnesota), and Dr. Dianne McFarlane (Professor of Equine Research at Oklahoma State University).
+Who: The research team for this project included Dr. Debra Sellon (Professor of Equine Medicine at Washington State University), Dr. Denis Marcellin-Little (Professor of Small Animal Orthopedic Surgery at University of California, Davis), Dr. Molly McCue (Professor of Equine Internal Medicine at University of Minnesota), and Dr. Dianne McFarlane (Professor of Equine Research at Oklahoma State University).